paritosh64ce/MicroServices.LibraryManagement/README.md

 1. Api gateway implemented with `Ocelot`
 1. Microservice communication with Retry and Circuit breaker
 1. Service discrovery with `Consul` (fully dynamic), `Ocelot`
+1. Removed hard-coded BookServiceUrl from SubscriptionService appsettings.json; get it from Consul registry instead

 ---
 ### TODO

 1. Logging
-1. remove hard-coded BookService from SubscriptionService appsettings.json; get it from Consul registry instead

 ---